DenMic/EF-Repository-Pattern/README.md

     var repOrder = repositoryManager.GenerateModelRepository<Order>();

-    // OrderItem not inherit from IBasePropertyKey<TKey> then Throw an ArgumentException var ord = await repOrder.GetModelByKeyAsync((2);
+    // Order not inherit from IBasePropertyKey<TKey> then Throw an ArgumentException var ord = await repOrder.GetModelByKeyAsync((2);
 }
 ```